 The PTK Conference

 I am a member of Butte College’s international honors society, Phi Theta Kappa, and from October 18-19, our club went to San Jose on a trip to their annual 2024 NV/CA Fall Leadership Conference.
-One of the speakers there that day was Stephanie Hoffman.
+One of the speakers there that day was Stefanie Hoffman.

 Her speech that day was on being a storyteller, and she gave us her personal insights on how she tells stories.
 She spoke of ways that her personal struggles with her daughter as a rebellious teenager who struggled with severe mental health issues including bipolar disorder (BPD) have given her the opportunity to use storytelling to impact people in similar situations.
 She has even created a documentary about her situation and is currently adapting it into a short film.